Northern gannet: Migration

 After the breeding season, adult northern gannets disperse over a wide area although they travel no more than 800 to 1600 km from the breeding colony.
 It is not known if all birds from one colony migrate to the same over-wintering area.
 Many adults migrate to the west of the Mediterranean, passing over the Strait of Gibraltar and flying over land as little as possible.
 Other birds follow Africa's Atlantic coastline to arrive in the Gulf of Guinea.
 Immature northern gannets from colonies in Canada fly to the Gulf of Mexico, much further south than the adults.

 The immature gannets migrate southwards for great distances and have been recorded as far south as Ecuador.
-In their second year some birds return to the colony they were born in, where they arrive later than the mature birds.
+In their second year some birds return to the colony in which they were born, where they arrive later than the mature birds.
 They then migrate south again at the end of the breeding season, but travel shorter distances in this second migration.
 Gannets from Alderney have been tracked since 2015 to gain better knowledge of their movements.
 One individual was found to have travelled from its colony in Alderney to Scandinavian waters, a round trip of around 2,700 km.

 The species has been recorded as a vagrant in many central and eastern European countries as far south and west as the Black Sea, and also in Bermuda, Cuba, Cyprus, Egypt, Kazakhstan, Jan Mayen and Syria.
 In February 2016, one was recorded from Ceará in northeastern Brazil—the first sighting in the Southern Hemisphere.